Wattpad/Either/README.md

 # Either and Djinni

 This is a proof of concept demonstrating the use of an Either type in cross-platform code for Android and iOS using Djinni.
-Before you can build the Android and iOS projects, you need to run `make` in the `Either` directory.

 ## Requirements